Hagbuck/tyaco/tests/README.md

 The test cases are written with *python 3.8*

-# How to launch the test case ?
+# How to launch the test cases ?

 ## Step 1 : Prepare your virtualenv

-To ensure that you will install and use a specific environment dedicated for the Tyaco tests suit, we will used python's **virtualenv**.
+To ensure that you will install and use a specific environment dedicated for the Tyaco tests suit, we will use python's **virtualenv**.

 ```shell
 # Creation of the virtualenv